saipriya2301/soc-homelab-wazuh/docs/10-mitre-attck-mapping.md

 Windows Command Shell (`cmd.exe`) can be used to execute commands and scripts on Windows systems.

-Because command shells are commonly used during legitimate administration as well as attacker activity, command shell detections require additional investigation and context.
+Because command shells are commonly used during legitimate administration as well as attacker activity, command-shell detections require additional investigation and context.

 ---